Pylons/pyramid/docs/narr/introduction.rst

 :meth:`~pyramid.config.Configurator.include`) that allows you compose applications from multiple Python packages.
-All the configuration statements that can be performed in your "main" Pyramid application can also be performed by included packages (including the addition of views, routes, subscribers, and even authentication and authorization policies).
+All the configuration statements that can be performed in your "main" Pyramid application can also be performed by included packages including the addition of views, routes, subscribers, and even authentication and authorization policies.
 You can even extend or override an existing application by including another application's configuration in your own, and overriding or adding new views and routes to it.
 This has the potential to allow you to compose a big application out of many other smaller ones.
 For example, if you want to reuse an existing application that already has a bunch of routes, you can just use the ``include`` statement with a ``route_prefix``; the new application will live within your application at a URL prefix.
 It's not a big deal, and requires little up-front engineering effort.

 Does Pyramid's configurator allow you to do something, but you just want it a little less verbose?
 Or you'd like to offer up some handy configuration